undless/gatling.io-doc/content/reference/script/core/session/el/index.md

 "#{randomLong(2147483648,2147483658)}"

 // The following functions generate a random Double value in a given range
-// To use these functions you must adhere to the following formats and pay attention to the gotchas
+// To use these functions, you must adhere to the following formats and pay attention to the gotchas
 // * a valid double string is of the format number.number, ex 0.34 or -12.34, while these are INVALID .34 or 2. or +0.34
 //   must be of the format  -?\d+.\d+ (can start with a - then has digit(s) then a . then has digit(s))
 // * when the double is converted to a string in the payload,
 //   you may end up seeing doubles represented in scientific notation.
-//   This can happen when you choose very small or very big numbers or when requesting many decimal places
+//   This can happen when you choose very small or very large numbers or when requesting many decimal places

 // generate a random Double, where the number generated is >= -42.42 and < 42.42 (the right bound of 42.42 is excluded) "#{randomDouble(-42.42,42.42)}"